Snuffy2/keymaster-wiki/Lovelace-View.md

 > (Open file) Ctrl-A (select all) Ctrl-C (copy)

-Open Home Assistant and open the LoveLace editor by clicking the elipses on the top right of the screen, and then select "Configure UI".
-Click the elipses again and click "Raw config editor".
+Open Home Assistant and open the LoveLace editor by clicking the ellipses on the top right of the screen, and then select "Configure UI" or "Edit Dashboard".
+Click the ellipses again and click "Raw config editor".
 Scroll down to the bottom of the screen and then paste your clipboard.
 This will paste a new View for your lock.
 Click the Save button then click the X to exit.

 In order for the lovelace ui to work properly you will need to install the following modules.
 1. [lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities)